 Disrupted Sleep

-When you quit drinking alcohol, it tends to take you longer to fall asleep, you have issues sleeping through the night without waking up, and you rarely wake up feeling like your sleep was restorative.
+When you quit drinking alcohol, it tends to take you longer to fall asleep at first.
+You may also have issues sleeping through the night without waking up, and might wake up feeling like your sleep wasn’t restorative.

 Alcohol withdrawal causes a serious reduction in deep sleep and abnormal REM sleep.
-(REM sleep is characterized by increased brain activity, relaxation of the body, rapid eye movements, and increased dreaming.)
+This sleep is characterized by increased brain activity, relaxation of the body, rapid eye movements, and increased dreaming.

 Insomnia

 Insomnia is a common problem after quitting drinking.
-This condition makes you experience difficulty falling and staying asleep, and that can lead to daytime sleepiness, an inability to concentrate, and many other negative issues.
+This condition can make it difficult to fall and stay asleep, leading to daytime sleepiness, an inability to concentrate, and other negative issues.

 People in recovery are often more likely to have problems with sleep onset than with sleep maintenance, which is why some might conclude that they can’t sleep sober.